SSH Port Conflicts: How to Identify and Change Ports

 sudo firewall-cmd --reload

-Always test the configuration file syntax before restarting the service.
-This prevents syntax errors from locking you out.
+Always test the configuration file syntax before applying changes:

 sudo systemctl status sshd